Recharge Your Mind: 6 Outdoor Activities to Pair with Adult ADHD Therapy in McAllen, TX

 Let’s cut through the fluff.
 Here’s why outdoor activity helps adults with ADHD:

 Being outside isn't just about getting "fresh air."
-It's about real, biological, measurable reset.
+It's about a real, biological, measurable reset.

 Getting Started Without Overwhelm